-If there is more than a handful of people who didn’t eat outside or BBQ’d outside in the glorious sunshine of the recent May Bank Holiday, I will eat more than my slightly raw in the middle and burnt on the outside hat.
-There’s nothing quite like making the most of the rare warmth and sunshine in the UK with dining al fresco – it puts people in a much better mood, allows you to invite more friends than will usually fit around your dining table, saves you worrying about what the ketchup is landing on when it drips out of the bottom of a loosely held child’s hotdog and cuts down on the washing up thanks to hand held foods.
-BBQ’s are great and food tastes much better when cooked on them – whether it’s the effect of the charcoal taste or just the eating outside, there’s definitely something a bit special there.
+If there are many among you Garden chefs who didn’t eat outside or BBQ’d outdoors in the glorious sunshine of the last Bank Holiday, I will eat more than my slightly raw in the middle and burnt on the outside hat.
+There’s nothing quite like making the most of the rare warmth and sunshine in the UK and using your outdoor garden furniture to the full – it just puts people in a good mood.
+Outdoor dining allows you to invite more friends than will usually fit around your dining table.
+Neither do you have to worry what the ketchup is landing on when it drips out of the bottom of a loosely held child’s hotdog and hand held food cuts down on the washing up.
+Al Fresco BBQ’s are great and food tastes much better when cooked on them – whether it’s the effect of the charcoal taste or just the eating outside at your garden furniture, there’s definitely something a bit special about it!

-A trend at the moment however is leaving your common or garden BBQ firmly in the shade.
-While it no doubt has its use, they are being whipped up to something special by being integrated into a full on kitchen garden which not only gives BBQ space, but also preparatory surfaces, other cooking devices and even sinks.
-Sound like something you can see yourself getting your chef on in?
-Here are some ideas on how to turn your garden into a galley that even Gordon Ramsay would be proud of.
+A big current trend is to leave your trusty old BBQ where it lives for most of the year – in the shed.
+While it has given great service over the years, BBQs are now being whipped up into something special by being integrated into a full on kitchen garden.
+This not only gives you space to BBQ in style, but also prep surfaces, other cooking devices and even sinks.
+Sound like something your cheffy self could get excited about?
+Here are some ideas on how to turn your outdoor dining furniture into a garden galley that even Gordon Ramsay would be proud of.

 - Budget – quite an important one, and can be the difference between investing in a proper all-singing kitchen area, or one that you create yourself out of reclaimed pallets, bricks or other hardy materials.
 While it can be easy to simply buy the units, it can be a lot more satisfying to create it yourself, as well as ensuring that it meets your requirements perfectly.